 What is customer service culture?

-It determines how your support team shows up in every scenario, including answering customer onboarding questions, handling billing concerns, solving product issues or dealing with moments of frustration and urgency.
+It determines how your support team shows up in every scenario, including answering customer onboarding questions, handling billing concerns, solving product issues, or dealing with moments of frustration and urgency.

-When the customer service culture is clearly defined and embraced, every support team member from frontline agents to leadership contributes to experiences that feel genuine, connected, and built on trust.
+When the customer service culture is clearly defined and embraced, every support team member, from frontline agents to leadership, contributes to experiences that feel genuine, connected, and built on trust.

-Why does having a good customer service culture matter?
+Why customer service culture matters

 Ever notice how some teams naturally deliver exceptional service while others struggle?

-The difference often lies in the culture customer service, the shared values and behaviors that guide every customer communication.
+The difference often lies in the culture of customer service, the shared values and behaviors that guide every customer communication.

 When this culture is strong, it shapes how your team works together and connects with customers, creating the foundation for real, lasting impact.